defi-ventures/BlockX-chain/docs/quickstart/upgrade.md

 If you have issues at this step, please check that you have the latest stable version of GO installed.
 :::

 You will need to ensure that the version installed matches the one needed for th testnet.
-Check the Ethermint [release page](https://github.com/defi-ventures/ethermint/releases) for details on each release.
+Check the Tokn [release page](https://github.com/defi-ventures/ethermint/releases) for details on each release.

 ## Upgrade Genesis File